Maple Sugaring Days

 Dechow Farm

 Start your experience by meeting park rangers at the entrance to the site.
-Just past the parking area, you will see the greeter table where you will get an event orientation and find information and meeting location for the hike.
+Just past the parking area, you will see the greeter table where you will get an event orientation and find information for the hike.

-Explore the Dechow Farm and discover the history of maple sugaring on a (just over) 1 hour, 1-mile guided hike to a historic sugar shack.
-This hike heads out from the large maple tree and up a hill to the upper field and location of the tapped trees and sugar shack.
-Hikes are every 15 minutes starting right at 10 am.
-The last hike begins at 2:15 pm.
+Explore the Dechow Farm and discover the history of maple sugaring on a (just over) 1 hour, 1-mile self-guided hike to a historic sugar shack.
+This hike goes up a hill, across an uneven field to tapped maple trees, and then to the sugar shack.

 No reservations required.